-Having a wood flooring has its undisputable benefits in terms of visual improvement of every space and many other advantages in addition.
-However, having a wood flooring is not that easy in terms of maintenance.
-Well, in fact, wooden floors often doesn’t require such a thorough and in depth maintenance at all and a simple and easy cleaning routine is more than enough, however, sometimes there are some unexpected situations you have to deal with… like, for example, dealing with wood flooring bugs.
+Having wood flooring has its indisputable benefits in terms of visual improvement of every space and many other advantages in addition.
+However, having wood flooring is not that easy in terms of maintenance.
+Well, in fact, wooden floors often don’t require such thorough and in-depth maintenance at all and a simple and easy cleaning routine is more than enough, however, sometimes there are some unexpected situations you have to deal with… like, for example, dealing with wood flooring bugs.

 How to identify a bug infestation?

 No matter if it comes to hardwoods or softwoods, every wooden floor can be a subject of bug infestation.
 Normally this won’t be unnoticeable, because insect larvae always create holes in the timber.
 However, these holes are permanent and you can never know if the infestation down there is still active.
 There are some signs that may give you a hint and confirm an active infestation such as fine and powdery bore dust, fresh exit round or oval holes, dead beetles located near the damaged timber and also clean and fresh hole walls, that you have to check out with a magnifying glass.